Dear Shareholders,

 In accordance with the provisions of Section 152 of the Companies Act, 2013 and in terms of the Article of Association of Company, Mr. Ramesh Chandra Garg (DIN: 00298129), Whole Time Director is liable to retire by rotation at the ensuing AGM and being eligible, offer himself for re-appointment.
 The proposal regarding his re-appointment is placed for approval by the shareholders.

-The details of the meetings of the Board of Directors and its Committees, convened during the financial year 2022-23 are mentioned under the Corporate Governance Report which forms a part of this report.
+The details of the meetings of the Board of Directors and its Committees, convened during the financial year 2024-25 are mentioned under the Corporate Governance Report which forms a part of this report.

-The report of the Statutory Auditor forms part of the Integrated Report and Annual Accounts for FY 2022-23.
+The report of the Statutory Auditor forms part of the Integrated Annual Report and Annual Accounts for FY 2024-25.
 The said report does not contain any qualification, reservation, adverse remark or disclaimer.
 The Notes on financial statements referred to in the Auditors Report are self-explanatory and do not call for any further comments.

 No fraud has been reported by the Auditor under section 143(12) of the Companies Act, 2013 requiring disclosure in the Boards Report.

-The Management Discussion and Analysis forms an integral part of this report and gives details of the overall industry structure, economic developments, performance and state of affairs of your Companys businesses, internal controls and their adequacy, risk & concerns, risk management systems and other material developments etc. during the financial year 2022-23.
+The Management Discussion and Analysis forms an integral part of this report and gives details of the overall industry structure, economic developments, performance and state of affairs of your Companys businesses, internal controls and their adequacy, risk & concerns, risk management systems and other material developments etc. during the financial year 2024-25.

-Section 73(2) of the Companies Act, 2013, and the rules made there under and as such, no amount of principal or interest was outstanding on the date of the Balance Sheet.
+Your Company has not invited or accepted any fixed deposits during the year as per the provisions of Section 73(2) of the Companies Act, 2013, and the rules made there under and as such, no amount of principal or interest was outstanding on the date of the Balance Sheet.

 The Board of your Company has laid down internal financial controls to be followed by the Company and that such internal financial controls are adequate and operating effectively.
 Your Company has adopted policies and procedures for ensuring the orderly and efficient conduct of its business, including adherence to the Companys policies, the safeguarding of its assets, the prevention and detection of frauds and errors, the accuracy and completeness of the accounting records, and the timely preparation of reliable financial disclosures.

-As per the SEBI Listing Regulations, a policy on material subsidiaries as approved by the Board of Directors, may be accessed on the Companys website www.goodluckindia.com.
+As per the SEBI Listing Regulations, a policy on material subsidiaries as approved by the Board of Directors, may be accessed on the Companys website www.goodluckindia. com.

 Every Independent Director, at the first meeting of the Board in which he participates as a Director and thereafter at the first meeting of the Board in every financial year, gives a declaration that he meets the criteria of independence as provided under law.